zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer-use/load-balancer-use.md

 After you've completed the steps in the previous lab, you can access the services through the load balancer.

-## Introduction
+## Objective
+* Access services like Hue on the cluster by using the load balancer address appended by the port on which the service runs.

+This lab assumes you have successfully completed **Lab 3 Create the Load Balancer** in this workshop.
 It may take a few minutes after completing all the steps in the previous lab for the backend sets and listeners to be ready to receive requests.

+Estimated lab time: 10 minutes

 ## STEP 1: Access the Services on the Cluster

+To access the services configured with this load balancer:

 1. Find the IP address or the hostname used for your load balancer.